Uncertainty Sampling Example

 return ax

 Uncertainty is lower near the data point and high everywhere else.
 Let’s find the “best” next point to evaluate.
-In this case, that is the point where there is maximum posterior uncertainty.
+Since our goal is to create the “best” model, we’ll select the point where there is maximum predictive uncertainty.

 Hide code cell source